 You increase the chance for early detection for squamous cell carcinoma if you make a habit of checking your skin for any suspicious changes.
 If you notice a blemish on your skin that causes you concern, you must have a qualified oncologist examine you to determine if you require treatment.
 Even for benign cancers, you need a specialist like Dr. Daniel C. Allison who has extensive experience with different types of carcinomas, including malignant and benign skin cancers.
-An expert diagnostician, Dr. Allison has broad experience in developing optimum treatment options for patients with skin cancer and other malignancies.Contact Us
+At his practice in Los Angeles, Dr. Allison has broad experience in developing optimum treatment options for patients with skin cancer and other malignancies.Contact Us

 Know The Symptoms & Risk Factors